November 26, 2025

 Direct method

-The direct method involves listing all cash receipts and cash payments from operating activities.
-This method shows the specific cash inflows and outflows, such as cash received from customers and cash paid to suppliers and employees.
+The direct method lists all cash receipts and cash payments from operating activities.
+This includes cash received from customers and cash paid to suppliers and employees.

 • Cash paid to suppliers: –$80,000